 In Peru there is also much unexpected “wildlife.”
 Woman walk the streets with full-grown and baby Alpacas which you can pet and take pictures with then give them money.
 There are also many stray dogs there.
 People don’t pay much attention to them so they don’t pay much attention to people.
 On our family vacation I even saw a lamb chained to a tree (not allowed to touch it of course).

 So in conclusion, Peru is much more than history.
 I would suggest not to do a lot of mountain climbing on family vacations because trails don’t have any railings or stairs so you’re basically just walking up the side of a mountain.
 And before considering a Peruvian vacation, consider the factor of altitude sickness.
 Lots of people are affected and there are always oxygen tanks available I the hotels there.
 On our trip you could usually see people using them in the lobby.

-Have you been to the Peru and Machu Picchu?
-Did you get to hold baby Alpacas ?
+Have you been to Peru and Machu Picchu?
+Did you get to hold a baby Alpacas?
 Did you have trouble with breathing due to the altitude?
 Tell us about your experiences…